SchulzLab/SNEEP/README.md

 The following 3 files are required as minimal input to run SNEEP:

-1)	a file containing the TF motifs in TRANSFAC format. (see also …)
+1)	a file containing the TF motifs in TRANSFAC format,
-2)	a bed-like SNP file
+2)	a bed-like SNP file,
-3)	a reference genome file in fasta format
+3)	a reference genome file in fasta format.

-We provide the human TF motifs from the JASPAR database (version 2020) in the required format in the examples directory (SNEEP/examples/ JASPAR2020_HUMAN_transfac_P0.txt ).
+We provide the human TF motifs from the JASPAR database (version 2020) in the required format in the examples directory (SNEEP/examples/ JASPAR2020_HUMAN_transfac_P0.txt).
 However, every set of TF motifs can be used instead, for instance from another database (e.g. HOCOMOCO or Kellis) or a different species.
-The bed-like SNP file needs is a tab-separated file containing the following entries:
+The required bed-like SNP file is a tab-separated file containing the following entries:
--	chr
+-	chr,
--	start position (0-based)
+-	start position (0-based),
--	end position (0-based)
+-	end position (0-based),
--	var1 (e.g. effector allele or alternative allele)
+-	var1 (e.g. effector allele or alternative allele) ,
--	var2 (e.g. wild type allele)
+-	var2 (e.g. wild type allele),
--	rsID if known, otherwise -
+-	rsID if known, otherwise - ,
--	minor allele frequency (MAF) if known, otherwise -1 (explain why we need MAF)
+-	minor allele frequency (MAF) if known, otherwise -1 (TODO: explain why we need MAF).

 A properly formated SNP files looks as following: